tc39/proposal-measure/README.md

 Assume that we use [CLDR data](https://github.com/unicode-org/cldr/blob/main/common/supplemental/units.xml) for now, and that both our unit names and the conversion constants are as in CLDR.

-### Precision
-A big question is how we should handle precision.
-Currently this explainer assumes precision means fractional digits, not because it seems good but instead because it seems least-bad.
-[The Java Units of Measurement API](https://unitsofmeasurement.github.io/unit-api/) appears to resolve this problem by not handling precision at all.

 ### Proposed mathematical operations